-Concerns relating to the Teacher Education Students' performance
+Concerns relating to the Teacher Education Students performance

-Email the WIL Office and notify the TS or Placement Support Team if you are concerned about the TES's performance.
-Early contact with the TS or Placement Support Team makes it easier to support the TES by giving them sufficient time to improve their work and it ensures that you are properly supported by the University.
+Email the WIL Office and notify the TS if you are concerned about the TES's performance.
+Making early contact with the TS makes it easier to support the TES by giving them sufficient time to improve their work and it ensures that you are properly supported by the University.
 Where a TES's performance is deemed "In Need of Additional Support" they will be identified formally.
 Further information about the process for identifying TES as "In Need of Additional Support" can be found in Section 3.